ECHOEProject/echoe/doc/documentation.md

 : ECHOE in-text metadata {#tbl:metadata}

-Notably absent from ECHOE's transcription standard are the following palaeographical and codicological data:
+Notably absent from ECHOE's transcription standard are the following paleographical and codicological data:

 - Manuscript damage not interfering with readings (e.g. holes predating the text)
 - Scribal word spacing (e.g. the separation of prefixes; the affixation of &lt;⁊&gt;)